rubyatmidnight/provably/README.md

 These are applicable for Stake only, although many sites copy their implementation 1:1 and it may well work for those sites too.
 However, some sites (especially older ones) already had their own implementations.
 Bitsler is the only one I have specifically written other scripts for.

+Issues: Possibly some of them may not work well when there are non-alphanumeric characters in the client seed because I need to adjust the input field to be literal.
+Dice works fine.

+For Plinko, you will probably need an excel sheet or google sheet and index the results 0-row count to more easily look.
+If you look at the bottom of a plinko board, 0 is the leftmost, and 16 is the rightmost, (or whatever rows it is, 0-8, whatever).
+So 0 and 16 are 1000x.

 ~ ruby@midnight

 # ~ ! ~ ! ~ ! ~ ! ~